 NIB's initial risk taxonomy was applied, in particular, to capital and liquidity management and quantification.
-During 2022, the taxonomy was under review and it now better distinguishes between financial and non-financial risks where ESG risks (including climate risk) belong to the latter.
+During 2022, the taxonomy was under review and it now better distinguishes between financial and non-financial risks where ESG risks [including climate risk] belong to the latter.
 The new risk taxonomy will be integrated over time into various internal policies, guidelines and processes and it will also support awareness raising and visualisation of how climate risk fits in with the Bank's overall risk taxonomy.
 The taxonomy itself does not take a view on the materiality of the risk categories or how and by whom those risks shall be managed.

-Climate risk also forms part of the Bank's Risk Appetite Statement [RAS].
+Climate risk also forms part of the Bank's Risk Appetite Statement (RAS).
 The RAS sets the principles for the Bank's risk-taking, risk mitigation and risk avoidance.
 It aims to align willingness to take risk with the statutory requirements, strategic business objectives, and capital planning.
 In addition, it also helps raise risk awareness across the organisation.
-The RAS was later supplemented by a specific section on climate risk, highlighting the importance of this emerging risk category.
+The RAS was later supplemented by a specific section on climate Supporting the decarbonisation of our economies and societies has long been integrated in our business strategy.

+risk, highlighting the importance of this emerging risk category.
 The statement on climate risk informs the way in which NIB is committed to enhancing its climate risk management and to integrate it into its overall risk management framework.
 In addition, the climate statement further describes our climate risk appetite in Lending and Treasury business functions.
 After the introduction of the climate statement, the RAS is made up of 11 building blocks in total.
 Each building block has a connection to the traditional risk category in the banking sector even though the Bank's RAS is built on themes rather than on specific risk categories.
 In line with our values on transparency and good governance, the RAS is published on the Bank's website.